London Underground 1967 Stock: Background

 London Transport had built a batch of 12 prototype motor cars, known as the 1960 stock, to test out a number of new features, and it was originally intended that these would form the basis for a production run to replace the ageing Standard Stock.
 However, tube usage was increasing, and with the Standard Stock proving unreliable in these new circumstances, the decision was taken to build the 1962 stock, which was essentially the same as the earlier 1959 stock.
-Metropolitan-Cammell, the manufacturers, built both classes on the same production line, without a break.
+Metropolitan-Cammell, the manufacturer, built all three models on the same production line, without a break.

 In August 1962, after years of lobbying by London Transport, the government authorised the construction of the Victoria line, a completely new 10.5 mi underground line running from Walthamstow to Victoria.
 Designs for the line included high levels of automation, and this included Automatic Train Operation.
 Trials were carried out on the District line, and once it had been established that automatic train operation was feasible, a full-scale trial was run on the Woodford to Hainault section of the Central line.
 Five of the six trains of 1960 stock were modified, and automatic operation of the branch began on 5 April 1964.
 This enabled the system for the 1967 stock to be thoroughly tested, and early units of the stock were tested out on the branch.